MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 **Understand the scope of the breach**

-1. On the **OAuth apps** page, select the app to open the **App drawer**, and then select **Related activity**.
+1. On the **Google** or **Salesforce** tabs on the **App governance** page, select the app to open the **App drawer**, and then select **Related activity**.
 This opens the **Activity log** page filtered for activities performed by the app.
 Keep in mind that some apps perform activities that are registered as having been performed by a user.
 These activities are automatically filtered out of the results in the activity log.
 For further investigation using the activity log, see [Activity log](activity-filters.md).
 1. If you suspect that an app is suspicious, we recommended that you investigate the app's name and publisher in different app stores.
 When checking app stores, focus on the following types of apps:
     - Apps with a low number of downloads.
     - Apps with a low rating or score or bad comments.